billfreeman44/spin-lifetime-analysis/README.md

 [io.evansosenko.com/fitalyzer/?firebase=spin-lifetime&port=8000&path=/fitalyzer](http://io.evansosenko.com/fitalyzer/?firebase=spin-lifetime&port=8000&path=/fitalyzer).

-Note: you must visit [https://localhost:8000](https://localhost:8000) in your browser and accecpt the SSL certificate for this to work.
+Note: you must visit [https://localhost:8000](https://localhost:8000) in your browser and accept the SSL certificate for this to work.

 ## License